 Highly qualified candidates will possess the following:

-Applications must be received by September 3, 2020.
+Applications must be received by January 12, 2022.
 Apply for this position using the “Apply for Position” button below.
 If you have not applied before, you must create your candidate profile at https://jobs.illinois.edu/.
 If you already have a profile, you will be redirected to that existing profile via email notification.
 To complete the application process:

-Step 1) Submit the Staff Vacancy Application
+- Submit the Staff Vacancy Application.

-- cover letter for this position
+- cover letter

 - resume (months and years of employment must be included)